-These conditions will be identified during tests, such as a CT scan, and a neurosurgeon (an expert in surgery of the brain and nervous system) may come and speak to you or your family about whether surgery is necessary.
+These conditions will be identified during tests, such as a CT scan, and a neurosurgeon (an expert in brain and nervous system surgery) may come and speak to you or your family about whether surgery is necessary.

-One of the main types of surgical operation carried out to treat severe head injuries is called a craniotomy.
+A craniotomy is one of the main types of surgical operation carried out to treat severe head injuries.

-A craniotomy involves making a hole in your skull so that the surgeon can access your brain.
-This will be carried out under general anaesthetic, which means you will be unconscious and will not feel anything while it is performed.
+It involves making a hole in the skull so that the surgeon can access your brain.
+The procedure will be carried out under general anaesthetic, so you'll be unconscious and won't feel anything while it's performed.

-Once your surgeon has access to your brain, they will remove any blood clots that may have formed and repair any damaged blood vessels.
+Once the surgeon is able to access your brain, they'll remove any blood clots that may have formed and repair any damaged blood vessels.
 When any bleeding inside your brain has stopped, the piece of skull bone will be replaced.
 In many cases, the piece of skull is reattached using small metal screws.

 Your skull can fracture during an injury to your head.
-If this happens, you will usually have a CT scan to determine the extent of the injury.
+If this happens, you'll usually have a CT scan to determine the extent of the injury.

 There are different types of skull fractures, including:

-- simple (or closed) fracture – where the skin has not broken and the surrounding tissue is not damaged
+- simple (or closed) fracture – where the skin hasn't broken and the surrounding tissue isn't damaged

 - compound (or open) fracture – where the skin has broken and the surrounding tissue may be damaged